 Master's Programme in Accounting, 120 ECTS

-This program is given by Umeå School of Business and Economics.
-The goal of this program is to provide students with managerial and analytical skills and an understanding of the rules and standards governing conduct in accounting and auditing.
-The program offers a thorough grounding in management accounting, financial accounting, auditing, financial statement analysis, and valuation.
+This programme is given by Umeå School of Business and Economics.
+The goal of this programme is to provide students with managerial and analytical skills and an understanding of the rules and standards governing conduct in accounting and auditing.
+The programme offers a thorough grounding in management accounting, financial accounting, auditing, financial statement analysis, and valuation.
 During the elective periods, students can expand their field of interest by studying in such areas as corporate governance or tax law.
-With the exception of some elective courses, the program is offered in English.
-Level of Education: Second degree studies.
+With the exception of some elective courses, the programme is offered in English.
+Level of education second-degree studies.

-All courses are studied in sequence and not parallell.
+All courses are studied in sequence and not parallel.
 This means that you study one course at a time full time for five weeks then you have an exam and then the next course starts.
 There are four courses each semester.
-If you are used to a parallell system this might sound like very few courses but the expected workload for one semester is at least 40 hours per week in this system of sequencial studies.
+If you are used to a parallel system this might sound like very few courses but the expected workload for one semester is at least 40 hours per week in this system of sequential studies.

 At Umeå School of Business and Economics, internationalisation is given high priority.
 There are plenty of opportunities to go abroad to study.
 The environment at the business school is also increasingly international with both students and teachers with an international background.

 International exchange is an important component of student life at Umeå School of Business and Economics.
 Our 70 partner universities around the world send students to Umeå every year, and about 45 % of our business school graduates have spent one or two semesters abroad as part of their curricula.